Armen Vardanyan

 Armen Frunzekovych Vardanyan (Արմեն Վարդանյան, Армен Фрунзікович Варданян, born 30 November 1982) is an Armenian-Ukrainian Greco-Roman wrestler.
 He is an Olympic bronze medalist, three-time World Championships silver medalist, and two-time European Champion.
 He has also been awarded the Honoured Master of Sports Ukraine title.

 Early life

 Vardanyan was born into a family of teachers.
 His mother taught Russian language and literature and his father was the director of a railway technical school.
 Vardanyan began wrestling in his hometown of Leninakan, Soviet Armenia (now Gyumri, Armenia).
 After the 1988 Armenian earthquake, he moved to Zaporizhzhia, Ukraine.
 He graduated from Zaporozhye National Technical University and was a soldier of the State Border Service of Ukraine.
-As of 1999 he lives in Kiev.
+As of 1999 he lived in Kyiv.

 Career

 Vardanyan became a Junior World Champion in 2000 in the Greco-Roman 66 kg class and began competing as a senior in the same division in 2003.
 He won silver medals at the 2003 European Wrestling Championships and 2003 World Wrestling Championships.
 The next year he became a European Champion by winning a gold medal at the 2004 European Wrestling Championships.
 He qualified for the 2004 Summer Olympics, but was unable to win a medal.

 In 2008 Vardanyan won a gold medal at the 2008 European Wrestling Championships.
 Vardanyan returned to the Olympics in 2008 in Beijing and upset the reigning Olympic Champion and Azeri flag bearer Farid Mansurov in his first match.
 He then lost to eventual silver medalist Kanatbek Begaliev in the quarterfinals, but rebounded with wins over Jake Deitchler and Nikolay Gergov in the repechage rounds to win a bronze medal.
 He won a second silver medal at the 2010 World Wrestling Championships and later tried to qualify for the 2012 Summer Olympics, but came in fourth place in the trials where only the top three wrestlers qualified.

 In October 2010 Vardanyan organized and hosted a Greco-Roman wrestling tournament in the youth age group.
 The tournament was attended by 90 children from Zaporizhzhia, who were divided into three age groups.
 In 2012 the tournament was held for a third time and involved 136 participants from Zaporizhzhia and Dnipropetrovsk.
 That year, at the annual conference of the Association of Social Organizations, Vardanyan was named a coach of the Greco-Roman wrestling national team of the Union of Armenians of Ukraine.